Linuxfabrik/monitoring-plugins/check-plugins/fortios-memory-usage/README.md

                             [--insecure] [--no-proxy] --password PASSWORD
                             [--timeout TIMEOUT] [-w WARN]

-Displays amount of used memory in percent, and checks against configured or given thresholds.
+Monitors memory utilization on FortiGate appliances running FortiOS via the REST API.
+First checks against the globally configured memory-use-threshold on the appliance, then falls back to command-line thresholds if no global configuration exists.
+Alerts when memory usage exceeds the configured thresholds.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the critical threshold for memory usage (in
+  -c, --critical CRIT   CRIT threshold for memory usage in percent.
+The plugin
-                        percent).
-Hint: This plugin tries to check against the global configured `memory-use-threshold-green` and
-                        `memory-use-threshold-red` first; only if there is no value, the check's command line values are used.
-                        Default: 88
+                        first checks against the globally configured `memory- use-threshold-red` on the appliance; this value is only used if no global threshold exists.
+Default: 88.
   -H, --hostname HOSTNAME
-                        FortiOS-based Appliance address, optional including
+                        FortiOS-based appliance address, optionally including
-                        port ("192.168.1.1:443").
+                        port.
+Example: `--hostname 192.168.1.1:443`.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --password PASSWORD   FortiOS REST API Single Access Token.
+  --no-proxy            Do not use a proxy.
+  --password PASSWORD   FortiOS REST API single-use access token.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -w, --warning WARN    Set the warning threshold for memory usage (in
+Default: 3 (seconds) -w, --warning WARN    WARN threshold for memory usage in percent.
+The plugin
-                        percent).
-Hint: This plugin tries to check against the global configured `memory-use-threshold-green` and
-                        `memory-use-threshold-red` first; only if there is no value, the check's command line values are used.
-                        Default: 82
+                        first checks against the globally configured `memory- use-threshold-green` on the appliance; this value is only used if no global threshold exists.
+Default: 82.
 ```